AdKats/AdKats/README.md

     </td>
     <td>
         The in-game command used for punishing players.
-        Will add a Punish record to the database, increasing a player's total points by 1.
+        Will add a Punish record to the database, increasing a player's total points according to your settings, and issue the configured action for that point value.
     </td>
 </tr>
 <tr>